symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

     If you are just getting started with the CMF, it is best to choose a content repository based on a storage engine that you are already familiar with.
-For example, **Jackalope with Doctrine DBAL** will work with your existing RDBMS and does not require you to install Java or any PHP extension.
-Once you have a working application it should be easy to explore, and switch to, another option.
+For example, **Jackalope with Doctrine DBAL** will work with your existing RDBMS and does not require you to install Java or the midgard2 PHP extension.
+Once you have a working application it should be easy to switch to another option.

 Download the bundles